objcio/articles/2014-12-?-lldb-debugging.md

     (lldb) p/d (char)[[$array objectAtIndex:$a] characterAtIndex:0]
     77

 Variables make the debugger much easier to work with.
-Who would have thunk. &#128521;
+Who would have thunk? &#128521;

 ### Flow Control